Which Pool Filter is Right For You?

 · Improper installation

 o If you’re not a pool whizz, always book a professional

 o Here are the common pool pump leaks and how to fix them

 o Never put chlorine tablets directly in your pump basket.
 This causes quick erosion, so be sure to correctly add chlorine to your pool.

-If your pool filter backs up with debris it can cause the pool pump to overwork.
-This overwork decreases the pumps lifespan.
-Good news is that pool filters themselves are fairly robust but early failure can be caused by a lack of components upkeep.
-Regardless of what type of filter you have (cartridge or sand) cleaning is still super important:
+If your pool filter backs up with debris, it can cause the pool pump to overwork.
+This overwork decreases the lifespan of the pump.
+The good news is that pool filters themselves are fairly robust, but early failure can be caused by a lack of components upkeep.
+Regardless of what type of filter you have (cartridge or sand), cleaning is still super important:

 · Cartridge filters

 o You’ll need to clean your cartridge filter once a month with a filter cleaner to avoid filter replacements or damage to your equipment.

 o Fortunately, sand filters last around 3-5 years (hooray).
 However, sand filters require backwashing maintenance once a fortnight to function correctly.

 This is the #1 reason we’ve encountered for premature failure of pool equipment!
 Why is it crucial to maintain water chemistry balance?
 It’s simple: pool chemicals help prevent bacteria and algae from building up in your swimming water.
 So, you need to make sure your pool’s chemical levels are always balanced.
 An easy method to correct pool water chemistry is by using a pool test kit.
 We suggest that you check the levels in your pool every few days (at least once weekly) and add your chemicals as recommended by manufacturer instructions.